-From Barmini graduate Devin Gong, hip restaurant/bar Copycat Co. combines craft cocktails with Northern Chinese bites like pot stickers, skewers, and bao buns.
+Bao down (!) to this new bar from Barmini graduate Devin Gong, because it combines craft cocktails with Northern Chinese snackage like pot stickers, skewers, and bao buns.
+The irony is not lost on us that a bar named CopyCat is refreshingly original.
 In addition to a permanent cocktail menu loaded with the classics, bartenders rotate through weekly (hand-drawn!) specialty menus featuring toddys, daiquiris, juleps, and more.
-Copycat is spread out across two floors: the first is for a quick beer and bao, while the upstairs is a relaxed lounge where you can unwind for hours.
+Like a good student, they cite their source for each drink on the menu.
+CopyCat is spread out on two floors: the first floor is for a quick beer and bao, while the upstairs is cool and loungy (so stay a while).

 It takes a little effort to find this bar that is seemingly in the basement of FUEL Pizza.
 But, it’s worth it.
 Look for a light globe that reads "Denson" and climb down a set of stairs.
 Your feet slapping the metal will alert the doorman (BALLER!) to swing the door open and welcome you into a sexy, boozy lair.
 Cocktails like Sazeracs and Negronis are the go-to here (especially during happy hour, when they’re $9 instead of $14).
 Along with your libations, there are snacks like steak tartare, Greek-inspired lamb meatballs, and even a green curry chicken pot pie.

+Every time a solid Mexican restaurant opens its doors in DC, an angel gets a Corona.
+Okay, maybe not, but nonetheless, it's a moment worth celebrating.
+Do so with a margarita or Mezcal Old Fashioned at El Camino in Bloomingdale.
 The hot spot comes from the team behind 1905.
 Order like a boss on your first visit by requesting one of every kind of taco, and tack on the chilaquiles — a cast iron skillet filled with chips, salsa verde, and gobs of smoked Gouda.
 Nothing vegetarian and gluten-free ever tasted so good.